Saif Durbar: Life and career

 Saif Durbar was born in 1961 in Gujarat, India, close to the Pakistan border.
 After the decolonisation of India in 1947, his family remained close to the British, and was also closely connected to Gulf monarchies.
 Following his studies in England and Pakistan, he joined the family manufacturing, textile, steel, plastics, and packaging businesses.
 In 1987, he returned to the U.K. to start his own import export business, and eventually expanded in bond trading and banking.

 In 1993, Durbar started working in Africa, developing businesses in infrastructure and real estate in Zaire until the fall of Mobutu Sese Seko in 1997.
 Throughout his business dealings in Africa, he has been close to several of the heads of states on the continent, including Mobutu, Laurent-Désiré Kabila, Omar Bongo, François Bozizé, and Alpha Condé.

 After the loss of nearly a billion dollars in 1995, Durbar expanded projects in mining and property development with large capitalisation.
 He continued to create businesses in the Central African Republic, attracting international investors to the region.
 Durbar became an economic adviser to President Ange-Félix Patassé from 1999 until the end of 2000, whom he represented at the United Nations as well.

-In 2005, Dubar along with Paul Bloomfield, announced the $13 billion USD (£7.4 billion) partnership between Bovis Lend Lease and Foster & Partners to develop a new city in Saudi Arabia which included a plan for 750,000 new homes.
+In 2005, Dubar along with Paul Bloomfield, announced the US$13 billion (£7.4 billion) partnership between Bovis Lend Lease and Foster & Partners to develop a new city in Saudi Arabia which included a plan for 750,000 new homes.
 He also took part in setting up The Saudi Construction Group.
 Previously, he started a property fund and was involved in several large property deals in Britain and Europe.

 In 2006, Durbar became an advisor to President François Bozizé, and in 2009 was appointed Deputy Minister of Foreign Affairs.